erizov/Professor/semester_02/lecture_09_behavioral_patterns/observer/school.en.md

-# Observer
+# Observer Pattern

 ## Simple Explanation

-Observer Pattern is an algorithm used to solve specific problems in computer science.
+Observer Pattern is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying observer to solve specific tasks in observer;
-- using observer in production systems for data processing;
-- integrating observer into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of observer:
+Consider a specific example of how observer pattern works:

-1. Data preparation: input data for observer (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of observer to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the observer algorithm do?
+1. What does the observer pattern algorithm do?
-2. In what situations is observer used?
+2. In what situations is observer pattern used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does observer handle edge cases?
+1. How does observer pattern handle edge cases?
-2. What are the advantages and disadvantages of observer?
+2. What are the advantages and disadvantages of observer pattern?
-3. Can the performance of observer be improved?
+3. Can the performance of observer pattern be improved?

 ### Advanced

-1. What is the time complexity of observer?
+1. What is the time complexity of observer pattern?
-2. How does observer work with large volumes of data?
+2. How does observer pattern work with large volumes of data?
-3. How can observer be optimized?
+3. How can observer pattern be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the observer algorithm.
+Perform a simple operation with the observer pattern algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the observer algorithm to a more complex dataset.
+Apply the observer pattern algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the observer algorithm in a programming language.
+Write an implementation of the observer pattern algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.